-Behold the The King of Staten Island Trailer From Adam Davidson & Judd Apatow
+Behold the The King of Staten Island Trailer From Pete Davidson & Judd Apatow

 The combination of Saturday Night Live‘s most offbeat cast member, the lovable if occasionally troubled Adam Davidson and comedy’s most reliable, sturdy father figure, writer/director Judd Apatow seems like a perfect match.
 Apatow has nurtured the career of a slew of promising comedic talents, including Seth Rogen, Amy Schumer, and Kumail Nanjiani.
 With Davidson, Apatow’s steady hand has found perhaps the perfect live wire.